TABConf/6.tabconf.com/hackathon/readme.md

 - 🆕 Your project must be developed DURING the TABConf hackathon
 - 📂 All entries must be open source.
 The link to the codebase must be included in the submission
 - ⏰ You must submit before the deadline.
 No late projects will be accepted
-- 🎥 Include a 1-minute demo video
+- 🎥 Include a demo video that is at least 1-minute.
 - ₿ Must use Bitcoin in some capacity

 ## TABConf 6 Hackathon Judging Criteria 🧐